CURRENTS OF WAR

 Berlin, Germany – December 1923

-Snow filled the residential street of upscale row houses, dazzling sunlight turning shadows into luminous purple.
-White diamond dust painted every building.
-Color faded to nothing at all.
+Snow settled in riffs and curves, slopes climbing walls in the residential street of upscale row houses.
+White diamond dust painted every chiseled stone and brick building, and their natural color faded to nothing at all.
+Dazzling sunlight turned shadows into luminous purple.
 Air, still and silent, the powdery cover muted the city clatter from the main thoroughfares.
-Two children, one in heavy fur, the other in layers of worn wool, pushed their way down the empty lane through ankle-deep snow.
+Two children, one in heavy fur, the other in layers of worn wool, pushed their way down the empty lane through calf-deep snow.
 They stopped in front of one of the three-story houses that though different, still looked the same as all the rest.

 The girl in the fur coat turned to face the boy.
 With every word, the frosty breath of eight-year-old Gerda Ahlbrecht crawled up her cheeks and hazed over her cunning blue eyes.
 Her mischievous bent smile was so different than any other her young schoolmate had ever seen.
 It welcomed him to her long before she said the actual words.